Aandri99/FPGAPau/Behavioral-Simulation.md

 ## 2. TCL stimulus

-* Since we only want to simulate the [counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) module, we have to make sure that it is set as the *Top* simulation file.
+* Since we only want to simulate the [counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) or [counter.v](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) module, we have to make sure that it is set as the *Top* simulation file.

 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/behavioural-simulation/set_top.png" width="1000"/>